roberthofman/piloopdrumbox/README.md

 No extensions are required.

 ### Python
 The Python code is based on Python3.
 Make sure you have installed the packages to work with GPIO pins:
 `sudo apt-get install python-rpi.gpio`

+### Drum sounds
+I added a couple drum sounds.
+You can add additional .wav files following the number sintax in the folder.